SowmyaAji/StoreNearMeJS/README.md

 The app shows the location of the store, gives the address of the store and also identifies the distance from the address given a input.

+## Example Usasge

+Type an address Corcoran St Durham 27701 in the input box

 ## Output

-Leaflet map with an address like this address in a popup:
+Leaflet map will show the store location with this address in a popup:

-Store Name Crystal Store Location SWC Broadway & Bass Lake Rd Address 5537 W Broadway Ave City Crystal State MN Zip Code 55428-3507 Latitude 45.0521539 Longitude -93.364854 County Hennepin County
+Store Name Durham Store Location SWC Shannon Rd & US Hwy 15-501 Address 4037 Durham Chapel Hill Blvd City Durham State NC Zip Code 27707-2516 Latitude 35.966045 Longitude -78.9587215 County Durham County

-It also displays distance in a text box like this:
+It also displays distance to the store from Corcoran St in a text box like this:
-Distance: 1.6503629193180895 miles
+Distance: : 3.7359081113501382

 ## Resources